The eight strangest Christmas traditions on earth

 Kentucky Fried Christmas, Japan

 Introducing the greatest Christmas marketing triumph since Coca-Cola popularised the fat, jolly, red-suited image of Santa Claus we all know and love.
-Christmas isn’t huge in Japan but a ridiculously successful KFC ad campaign during the 1970s established the tradition of families tucking in to buckets of fried chicken on December 25.
+Until somewhat recently, Christmas wasn't a huge deal in Japan, but a ridiculously successful KFC ad campaign during the 1970s established the tradition of families tucking in to buckets of fried chicken on December 25.
 In fact, holiday-themed dirty bird has become so popular around Japan that restaurant reservations and specially packaged delivery orders are placed months in advance.

 La Befana, Italy

 Italian Christmases are celebrated with a wine-drinking witch – and no, we don’t mean that alcoholic auntie from the dodgy side of the family.
 Twelve days after Santa’s visit, on the eve of the Epiphany (January 5), families across Italy leave out a glass of vino and a plate of sausages for ‘La Befana’, who pops down the chimney on her broomstick.
-According to folklore, the old lady knocked back an invitation from the Three Wise Men to witness the birth of Christ, and was so devastated about missing it, she spends every Christmas time gliding around the country searching for Baby Jesus (though we're not sure why she thinks she'll find him in Italy), and doling out presents to good kids and coal to naughty ones.
+According to folklore, the old lady knocked back an invitation from the Three Wise Men to witness the birth of Christ, and was so devastated about missing it, she spends every Christmas time gliding around the country searching for the blessed bairn (though we're not sure why she thinks she'll find him in Italy).
+Conveniently, she also finds time to be in charge of doling out presents to good kids and coal to naughty ones.

 Spider webs, Ukraine